-T was still very early in the day, and I had intended after a few minutes halt to push on to Pede Dzong, several miles further on; but on arriving at the village I received a most serious shock which necessitated a complete change of plans.
+It was still very early in the day, and I had intended after a few minutes' halt to push on to Pedé Dzong, several miles farther on, but on arriving at the village I received a most serious shock which necessitated a change of plans.

-My long absence from Darjeeling had begun to excite comment, and when no news came from Sikkim as to my whereabouts suspicions began to be aroused.
-Finally the news that I had been seen near Lachen made it certain that I had entered Tibet and was probably trying to make my way to Lhasa.
+My long absence from Darjeeling had begun to excite comment, and when no news came from Sikkim as to my whereabouts, suspicions began to be aroused.
+Finally, the news that I had been seen near Lachen made it certain that I had entered Tibet and was probably trying to make my way to Lhasa.

-Certain agents of the Tibetan Government immediately sent news to the Lhasa authorities of the rumors that had got abroad, and on February 7, the day I left Shigatse the Lhasa cabinet had been informed that I was probably already in the country and was without doubt making for Lhasa.
-The fact that no news regarding me had come from the outlying posts made them certain that I was trying to get there in disguise, and consequently the next day orders had been sent out ordering all the local officials to keep a sharp lookout for me, to have me stopped, imprisoned, and turned back immediately.
-Another day or two having elapsed without news of my capture, the Government had issued further orders that all travelers coming in the direction of Lhasa were to be stopped and examined so as to be sure that no one slipped through their fingers.
+Certain agents of the Tibetan Government immediately sent news to the Lhasa authorities of the rumours that had got abroad, and on the 7th of February, the day I left Shigatsé, the Lhasa Cabinet had been informed that I was probably already in the country, and was without doubt heading for the Sacred City.
+The fact that no news regarding me had come from the outlying posts made them certain that I was trying to get there in disguise, and consequently the next day orders had been sent out instructing all the local officials to keep a sharp look-out for me, to have me stopped, imprisoned, and sent back immediately.
+Another day or two having elapsed without news of my capture, the Government had issued further orders that all travellers coming in the direction of Lhasa were to be stopped and examined, so as to be sure that no one slipped through their fingers.

-As the result of these orders sharp watches had been held at all the main roads, but as we had been journeying from Shigatse by a side road along which official communication is much slower we had hitherto heard nothing of these exciting events.
-But we had now come to the point where our side road joined the great highway leading from Gyangtse to Lhasa, so that here the wildest rumors regarding the "foreign devil" had become public property.
+As the result of these orders sharp watches had been held at all the main roads, but as we had been journeying from Shigatsé by a side-road along which official communication is much slower, we had hitherto heard nothing of these exciting events.
+But we had now come to the point where our side-road joined the great highway leading from Gyangtsé to Lhasa, so that here the wildest rumours regarding the "foreign devil" had become public property.
 Consequently we found the villagers much excited about the matter, and we were questioned as to whether we had seen anything of the intruder-questions, of course, which we answered in the negative.

-It was very fortunate that we had been traveling with and arrived at Yase in the company of people who were well known in the village, so that not the slightest suspicion seemed to fall on any member of my party.
+It was very fortunate that we had been travelling with and arrived at Yasé in the company of people who were well known in the village, so that not the slightest suspicion seemed to fall on any member of the party.
 Our Tibetan companions were to halt here, so that we were no longer to travel under their protection, and I became obsessed with fears as to what might happen to us during the next few days.
-We were still seventy-five miles from Lhasa, and as the whole of that distance would lie along the great highroad over which the strictest watch would be kept, I hardly knew what to do.
-So far we had escaped detection largely because no one was on the lookout particularly for us, and though I felt much more at home in my disguise and had greatly benefited by having been thrown into the closest contact with my fellow-travelers, I could not believe that I should escape detection if a close personal examination were to be made.
+We were still seventyfive miles from Lhasa, and as the whole of that distance would lie along the great high-road over which the strictest watch would be kept, I hardly knew what to do.
+So far we had escaped detection largely because no one was on the look-out particularly for us, and though I felt much more at home in my disguise and had greatly benefited by having been thrown into the closest contact with my fellow-travellers, I could not believe that I should escape detection if a close personal examination were to be made.

-I had, however, either to give up the whole adventure or else to press on in spite of these new dangers, and, of course, I chose the latter alternative, though I determined to make no more dangerous experiments such as the eating of chickens or the surreptitious cooking of oatmeal.
+I had, however, either to give up the whole adventure, or else to press on in spite of these new dangers, and, of course, I chose the latter alternative, though I determined to make no more dangerous experiments such as the eating of chickens or the surreptitious cooking of oatmeal.